mgoellnitz/trackdown/README.md

 # Setup

+There are two ways to setup TrackDown: Have the issues file integrated in your source code repository, or place it in a arbitrary place of your chosing.

-There are two ways to setup TrackDown.
-The default way is to use it in a separate branch of you source code repository and have it editable in your IDE through a symbolic link to the issue collection file which is maintained by you through direct typing or the commit hook integration.
+The first - default - way is to use it in a separate branch of you source code repository and have it editable in your IDE through a symbolic link to the issue collection file which is maintained by you through direct typing or the commit hook integration.

 The second way is to use the file at a different location - e.g. in the wiki of the project instead of the source code repository, which is described later.

 ## Initialize the Repository

 If you want to track the issues in a trackdown branch of your source code repository and not in any other location of your chosing, you need to modify the [GIT][git] repository accordingly.
-You source code repository must contain at least one commit for this to work.
+Your source code repository must contain at least one commit for this to work.
 To initialize a [GIT][git] repository that way, call the script

 ```
   trackdown.sh init